WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 As a first step all the abilities from the process step are evaluated, and their feedback is stored into `@Result<n>` values. (e.g. `@Result1` for the first ability).
 This feedback is not given to the player.
 In case of a single process step only, the result can be accessed through `@Result`.

 Afterwards, each evaluate line is evaluated.
 Each line consists of a `<Condition>`, or `Otherwise`. `Otherwise` triggers only if none of the other conditions trigger.
-Several conditions may trigger together.
+Only a single conditions may trigger, further conditions are not evaluated.

+In some cases it is useful to use evaluate without any conditions.
+In this case all evaluate lines without a condition should be put before any conditions, and they will always be executed.
+If no condition is specified at all, the default behaivor is to return no feedback at all as usually the feedback of the succeeding condition is returned.
+This can be worked around by specifying a `Feedback: <Ability>` line (this is equal in effect to specifying a single `Otherwise` line, but sounds more appropriate).

 If only a single condition line with feedback "Success" is provided, an `Otherwise: Failure` line is implied.